josephpiercevincent/josephpiercevincent.github.io/index.md

 ## Welcome

-Welcome to vectorj.engineering, documentative home of Joseph Vincent's programming/hardware engineering projects.
+Welcome to vectorj.engineering, documentative home of Joseph Vincent's programming/hardware engineering/educational projects.
 Below you will find a list both active and inactive projects, followed by short descriptions, and links to their own pages and gitHub repositories.

 ### Projects

-ARDUINO_74HC595_ADDER -

 ```markdown